 “The UK will be classified as a virus variant region from December 25 in Austria.
 Everyone travelling from the UK needs to quarantine for 10 days,” tweeted the Austrian National Tourist Office on 22 December.

 “Except: People who are fully vaccinated AND have received the booster can enter Austria with a negative PCR test.”

-The new rule meant many cancelled winter holidays for families whose younger members have not yet received a booster - some may not even have received two jabs.
+The December rule change meant many cancelled winter holidays for families whose younger members have not yet received a booster - some may not even have received two jabs.